josh-greaves/darkphoton/README.md

 CMS expected/observed data from monojet invisible decay with full detector simulation from DMsimp vector model: HEPData.root. source: cms_ex_20_004

+For limits calculated from MadGraph simulation, run MadGraph to produce .hepmc output files, and then run these .hepmc's through MadAnalysis to get calculated expected and observed limit values.
+[MORE INSTRUCTIONS TO FOLLOW]

 HAHM model github: https://github.com/davidrcurtin/HAHM/edit/main/README.md